diagrams/diagrams-doc/manual/diagrams-manual.rst

 * A *linear* segment is simply a straight line between two points; you can construct one using `straight`.

-* A *bezier* segment is a cubic curve defined by two endpoints and two control points; you can construct one using `bezier3`.
+* A *Bézier* segment is a cubic curve defined by two endpoints and two control points; you can construct one using `bezier3`.
 An example is shown below, with the endpoints shown in red and the control points in blue.
-Cubic `bezier curves`__ are always tangent at their endpoints to the lines from endpoint to control point (shown as dotted lines in the diagram below).
+Cubic `Bézier curves`__ are always tangent at their endpoints to the lines from endpoint to control point (shown as dotted lines in the diagram below).